 History of Road Development in India

 ⇰ The first evidence of the construction of roads in India was found around 2800 BC.
-History of road development in India are described below:
+The history of road development in India is described below:

-⇰ Chandragupta constructed 2400 Km long road from Pataliputra (modern Patna) to Takshashila (now in Pakistan).
-During the Gupta period(300-500 AD )development of roads received a great momentum.
+⇰ Chandragupta constructed a 2,400 Km long road from Pataliputra (modern Patna) to Takshashila (now in Pakistan).
+During the Gupta period(300-500 AD )development of roads received great momentum.
 During the Pathan and Mughal periods, the roads of India were greatly improved.
 Sher Shah constructed the Grand Trunk road.

 ⇰ At the beginning of British rule, a number of old Mughal roads were metalled and some new roads were constructed during the period of Lord William Bentinck.
 In 1865 Lord Dalhousie formed the Central Public Works Department.
 Immediately with the development of railways, the attention of the Government was shifted from road development.

-⇰ As per the recommendation of Jayakar committee Indian Roads Congress was established in 1934 for controlling standardization specifications and recommendations regarding the design and construction of roads and bridges but the economic depression at that time delayed the road development programme.
+⇰ As per the recommendation of the Jayakar committee, the Indian Roads Congress was established in 1934 for controlling standardization specifications and recommendations regarding the design and construction of roads and bridges but the economic depression at that time delayed the road development programme.

 ⇰ In 1961 a committee was appointed to prepare the Second Twenty-year (1961-81) RoadDevelopment Plan (Bombay road plan).
 The target road length at the end of this programme was almost double that of the Nagpur plan.
 The construction of 1600 Km Expressways was also included in the plan.
 The total length of all categories of roads achieved by the year 1974 was 11.45 lakhs Km which is higher than the target.